 Bringing life to Key’s script is Andre Araujo, a no frills artist who seems to thrive during the panels where someone is being beaten up.
 While he doesn’t necessarily depict a lot of motion, he does highlight the hard blows when they hit.
 When Logan goes for the T-Rex’s eye, you can feel it and it cements the important action of a Venom-focused book.
 Araujo also fleshes out the characters here to make them more realistic.
 Old Man Logan quite literally looks like an old man when he hunches over and cowers beneath his adopted son and with every bat of his wings Angel’s fury is present.
 The art here isn’t flashy or smooth, it’s fairly rough around the edges, which fits this book perfectly.

-canadian pharmacies online If you enjoy our reviews and Spider-Man coverage, find out how you can support us and get exclusive content by joining the FRIENDLY NEIGHBORHOOD SPIDER-TALK MEMBERS CLUB!
-Modafinil online
+viagra samples If you enjoy our reviews and Spider-Man coverage, find out how you can support us and get exclusive content by joining the FRIENDLY NEIGHBORHOOD SPIDER-TALK MEMBERS CLUB! erectile dysfunction pills

 Edge of Venomverse #4 offers much in the way of action and provides a great glimpse into the world of Old Man Logan for any Wolverine fans.
 Ryan Key and Andre Araujo come together to highlight this world that is filled with anger.
 However, it lacks characterization and any real story, shedding no light on what "Venomverse" is meant to be about.